FDio/csit/resources/job_specs/report_iterative/3n-alt/vpp-mrr-00.md

 1c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
 2c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
 4c AND 64b AND mrr AND xl710 AND drv_vfio_pci AND ethip4vxlan-l2xcbase
+##### ethip4gtpusw-ip4base-reassembly
+1c AND 1518b AND mrr AND xl710 AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
+2c AND 1518b AND mrr AND xl710 AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
+4c AND 1518b AND mrr AND xl710 AND drv_vfio_pci AND ethip4gtpusw-ip4base-reassembly
 ## ./ip6
 ### intel-xl710
 #### dpdk-vfio-pci